bgamari/ghc-wiki-import/active-branches.md

 - `srcloc` and `real-src-loc-span`: **Amendments to spannings and SrcLocs**.
 Ian Lynagh.

 - `type-nats-simple`: Derived from `type-nats`, intended for eventually being merged into `master`, slated for 7.8.

+- `better-ho-cardinality`: Authored by Simon PJ, merged by Joachim while working on the demand analyser with the exception of the patch in `wip/exprArity`.